Information-theoretic bounds on quantum advantage in machine learning: Worst-case prediction error

-For classical ML models, we prove the following fundamental lower bound; see Appendix~\ref{sec:lowerboundindmeas}. \begin{theorem} Any classical ML must use $N_{\mathrm{C}} \geq 2^{\Omega(n)}$ copies of $\rho$ to predict expectation values of all Pauli observables with a small error. \end{theorem} This theorem holds even when the POVM measurements performed by the classical ML model could depend on the previous POVM measurement outcomes adaptively.
-This establishes an exponential gap separating classical ML models from fully quantum ML models.
+\begin{theorem} Any classical ML must use $N_{\mathrm{C}} \geq 2^{\Omega(n)}$ copies of $\rho$ to predict expectation values of all Pauli observables up to a small error with a constant success probability. \end{theorem} This theorem holds even when the POVM measurements performed by the classical ML model could depend on the previous POVM measurement outcomes adaptively.
+When combined with Theorem~\ref{thm:pauli-shadow}, Theorem~\ref{thm:cmllwbd} establishes an exponential gap separating classical ML models from fully quantum ML models.
 Table~\ref{tab:QSCC-samp} provides a summary of the upper and lower bounds on the sample complexity for predicting expectation values of Pauli observables.